EVY-Platform/evy/docs/evy/sdui.md

 ```
 {
-    "type": "SelectContainer", // Shows children under a segmented control
+    "type": "CarouselContainer", // Shows children in a carousel
 }
 ```

 ```
 {
-    "type": "CarouselContainer", // Shows children in a carousel
+    "type": "SelectContainer", // Shows children under a segmented control
+    "view": {
+        "content": {
+            "children": [{
+                "title", // What is the name of the selection
+                "child": "ROW"
+            }]
+        }
+    }
 }
 ```